JosefKorba/travel-journal/README.md

 # Travel Journal

+Second react solo project from Scrimba.
 A travel journal website built with React and Vite.